 Preheat oven to 150°C. On the stove top, heat olive oil in a large, ovenproof casserole dish.

-Season the duck skin with Duck Duck Goose, then place into the pan skin side down.
+Season the duck skin with Asian Wok Spice, then place into the pan skin side down.
 Cook until the skin is golden brown, then turn and quickly sear the flesh side.
 Remove from pan and set aside.

 Pour off most of the duck fat from the pan (keep the fat and use it for roast potatoes at a later date!).
 Add the chopped onion, carrot, celery, whole garlic cloves and cook, stirring until softened.
 Add the baby onions and button mushrooms and cook until they have taken on a little colour, then add the spices and cook for about 5 minutes.